Related Content

 (5) Couchettes are more basic (and less comfortable) then sleeping cabins, so they’re also much cheaper.

-(6) 'Private' couchette compartments are now typically available on Nightjet trains and CD Night train for use by families or a group of friends.
+(6) 'Private' couchette compartments are now typically available on both Nightjet trains and CD Night trains for use by families or a group of friends.

-They have a reservation fee for the entire compartment, but they are not a money saving option, particularly if they will be occupied by three or four people.
+They have a reservation fee for the entire compartment, but they are not always a money saving option, particularly if they will be occupied by less than four people.

-When four or six people are travelling together, the info on the OBB website makes it clear that they will not automatically be assigned every available space in compartments with 4 or 6 berths - so in effect a premium now has to be paid to ensure privacy.
+When four or six people are travelling together with tickets for typical couchettes, the info on the OBB website makes it clear that they will not automatically be assigned every available space in compartments with 4 or 6 berths* - So in effect premium now has to be paid to ensure that the party will be accommodated together.

 (8) If you’re in a group of less than 4 or 6 people, it’s likely that you’ll be sharing a compartment with people that you don’t know.